 Dubai and toddler?
 Not necessarily everyone’s first thought when they think of Dubbers, but Dubai has been on my bucket list since I can remember and since having MB and moving back to the UK from Asia I have missed the East.
-The other half has been to Dubai a handful of times for business and I have friends who live there or holiday there annually so I guess I had either #FOMO or I simply just wanted to see it with my own eyeballs and it truly is a place you have to see to believe it.
+The other half has been to Dubai a handful of times for business and I have friends who live there, so I guess I had either #FOMO or I simply just wanted to see it with my own eyeballs and it truly is a place you have to see to believe.

 We flew 7 hours from London Heathrow to Dubai, this was the longest we had flown with the mini human in a while so I was nervous, but I always forget how much Max just loves the novelty of the airport.
 Give it time son.
-He was so busy spotting planes at the airport and then people watching on the plane.
-Once he realised that the airline had Madagascar and free snacks everything was A OK.
+He was so busy spotting planes and people watching that there was no time for a tantrum.
+Once he realised that the airline had the movie; Madagascar and that there were free snacks everything was A OK.
 The time flew by.
 Also I had made a very important Mulberry purchase so I was busy daydreaming…

-To travel anywhere you needed a car, but with 6 lane roads we were not going to chance driving and it was incredibly easy to get around by taxi.
-The most frustrating thing about Dubai is the traffic – everyone drives everywhere and you get stuck in one way systems, but luckily for us we never wanted to go that far so it was not a massive dilemma, but you cannot visit Dubai and not NOT sit in traffic in the blazing heat, which we did.
+To travel anywhere in Dubai you needed a car and with 6 lane roads we were not going to chance driving, especially when it was incredibly easy to get around by taxi.
+The most frustrating thing about Dubai is the traffic – everyone drives everywhere and you get stuck in one way systems, but luckily for us we never wanted to go that far so it was not a massive dilemma, but you cannot visit Dubai and not NOT sit in the blazing heat, which we did.
 Often.
 We visited Dubai mid November and it was hot, like 30 degrees hot, but according to my friend Simone who lives in Dubai it was ‘sweater weather’.
 She is Irish.
-So from what I can gather is that if we had visited any other time then we might have melted away.
+So from what I can gather, if we had visited at any other time of the year, we might have melted away.
 Everywhere including taxi’s had air conditioning so the heat was not noticeable until you stepped outside.
 We also made sure we had a pool close by at all times to dunk into as and when we wanted to cool off.
 Max seemed confused about the heat, his routine back home had been coat/scarf/gloves so he couldn’t believe his luck when he was wearing shorts, but he realised that luck soon ran out when I grabbed the SPF bottle of doom.

 After a few days at Dusit Thani and having had many adventures around the Dubai Mall, because it is the biggest and best-est mall on the planet (does your shopping centre have an aquarium with a killer croc?) we ventured to the infamous Palm and stayed at the Rixos Hotel for some rest and relaxation.
 The palm is bonkers, made up of islands to create what looks like a palm tree from high above – the Palm Dubai needs to be seen to be believed.
 We stayed at the opposite end to the famous Atlantis hotel, after hearing that the Atlantis was the Vegas of Dubai (figured Vegas/Dubai was not kiddo appropriate).
 The Rixos had everything you want for a relaxing getaway, yes even with a toddler, the rooms were gorgeous, large and had incredible views of the Palm.
 We had the sea and we had the pool.
 It was dreamy and we spent our days, chatting, eating, swimming and playing Paw Patrol.
 It was pure bliss.